asllop/RunPack/TUTORIAL.md

 The stack is the most important data structure in RunPack.
 It's used as an intermediate store to pass data from one word to another.
 In other language's terminology, we would say that it's used to pass arguments to functions, and to get returned values from them.

-To push something into the stack we simply execute:
+To push something into the stack we simply do:

 ```
 10